lwforpres/Documentation/README.md

 # Documentation
-Documentation space for digital preservation and digital archives workflows.
+Working space for digital preservation and digital archives processes and workflows.